 In the wake of reader-response criticism, Hume is frequently challenged for not making enough allowances for the legitimate differences that readers bring to the same piece of writing.
 No two readers will respond with the same associations of ideas.
 So how can Hume hypothesize a convergence of critical response?
 As a criticism of Hume, this reply backfires.
 Hume concedes, “each mind perceives a different beauty” (SOT, 268).
 But he recognizes an even more radical problem.
 He admits that every stable object is really a “fiction” posited by the operations of imagination and sentiment.
 We always “bestow on the objects a greater regularity than what is observed in our mere perceptions” (T, 197).
 However, this philosophical grasp of the situation has no practical effect in making anyone skeptical of the existence of houses, trees, and books.
 It does not detract from the truth and falsity of what we ordinarily say about them.
 Novels and plays and paintings are not special cases.
 Admitting that they call for complex operations of imagination does not differentiate them from other objects and should not count against the possibility of critical judgment.

 The crux of the problem is the difference between saying that Hamlet is a play by William Shakespeare and saying that Hamlet is a flawed play.
 The former claim expresses a matter of fact; the latter expresses a normative judgment.
-Both stem from complex imaginative associations.
+Both judgements stem from complex imaginative associations.
 The presence of imaginative thought poses no special problem for the convergence of evaluative discrimination.
-The problem is how sentiment, as the source of value, is subject to principled dispute.
+Hume’s primary problem is to explain how sentiment, as the essential source of value judgments, is subject to principled dispute.
 Hume directly confronts this problem in “Of the Standard of Taste.”

 Hume reminds us of the radical difference in kind between matters of fact and the pronouncements of sentiment.
 Verdicts of sentiment lack a truth-value.
 So it is surprising to find him endorsing the position that many judgments of taste are “absurd and ridiculous” (SOT, 269).
 Small differences affect taste, yet most people notice only “the grosser and more palpable qualities of the object” (SOT, 278).
 Only judges with a more refined taste will respond to the “universal” appeal of superior art.
 Because refinement demands considerable practice, such critics are few in numbers.

-It is tempting to read Hume's argument as a move away from his signature subjectivism and toward some brand of normative realism.
+It is tempting to read Hume’s argument as a move away from his signature subjectivism and toward some brand of normative realism.
 But a careful reading of the text reveals that nothing is said to deny his earlier support for subjectivism and there are no direct endorsements of realism.
 The standard of taste should provide rules for “confirming one sentiment, and condemning another” (SOT, 268).
-It must explain why the sentiments of some critics are better and worse, not which are true and false in any absolute sense.
-This explanation is accompanied by closely associated criteria for identifying good critics: “Strong sense, united to delicate sentiment, improved by practice, perfected by comparison, and cleared of all prejudice, can alone entitle critics to this valuable character” (SOT, 278).
+On this topic, see Brown (1938), Jones (1976, 1984), Shelley (1994), and Costelloe (2007, pp. 3–17).
+However, the standard is normative: it must explain why the sentiments of some critics are better and worse.
+It does not follow that sentiments are true and false in any absolute sense.
+These reflections lead Hume to postulate five criteria for identifying good or “true” critics: “Strong sense, united to delicate sentiment, improved by practice, perfected by comparison, and cleared of all prejudice, can alone entitle critics to this valuable character” (SOT, 278).

-Hume ultimately grants that even the best critics will fail to elicit universal agreement with their verdicts.
-Yet he sticks to his motivating insight, borrowed from Hutcheson, that sentiment is the essence of evaluation.
-Even the worst critic says nothing false in foolishly saying that one work is better than another, however prejudiced the sentiment.
-Yet even the best critics—those with the most refined taste—will retain some immovable preferences.
-Even the best critics will display a variety of responses.
-But if their differences are “blameless,” there is no interference of prejudice (SOT, 280).
-The problem of finding a standard of taste leads Hume to the problem of deciding which disagreements are blameless, in order to distinguish them from prejudices that disqualify a sentiment as a public recommendation.
+Furthermore, there is disagreement on the question of whether Hume holds that these true critics will be uniform in their verdicts.
+Interpretation of Hume’s position is complicated by the way that he consistently affirms his motivating insight, borrowed from Hutcheson, that sentiment is the essence of evaluation.
+Even the worst critic says nothing false in foolishly saying that one work is better than another, however misguided their sentiment.
+Passages where even the best critics will diverge in their evaluations are emphasized by Wieand (1984), Savile (1993, pp. 70–71), and Mothersill (1997).
+Most notably, all critics have “innocent and unavoidable” preferences (SOT, 281) and so they are better or worse at evaluating different categories of art.
+Furthermore, these preferences change during the lifetime of each critic.
+Consequently, the critical judgments of some critics will diverge from those of other highly qualified critics.
+But when critics’ differences arise from unavoidable and “blameless,” preferences, there is no interference of prejudice (SOT, 280).
+In short, the problem of finding a standard of taste leads Hume to the problem of deciding which disagreements are blameless, in order to distinguish them from prejudices that disqualify a sentiment as a public recommendation.

-Hume highlights two sources that contribute to differences of sentiment among qualified critics: basic dispositions of character, and moral differences arising from cultural differences (SOT, 280).
-Today, we are more likely to notice a third source of disagreement, Hume's recognition that each kind of object has its own species of beauty.
+Hume highlights only two sources that contribute to “blameless,” differences of sentiment among qualified critics: basic dispositions of character, and moral differences arising from cultural differences (SOT, 280).
+Today, we are more likely to notice a third source of disagreement, Hume’s recognition that different objects reflect distinct species of beauty.
 Becoming a qualified judge of epic poetry does not contribute to being a qualified judge of architecture.
 Addison is a better writer than John Locke, but the comparison assumes that they are both writing philosophy (EHU, 7).
 We can compare John Milton and John Ogilby, and only a false critic would rank Ogilby above Milton (SOT, 269).
 But it makes no sense to compare Milton and Addison, for Milton is a poet, not a philosopher.

 Furthermore, different cultures employ different customs when handling the same artistic medium.
 “You will never convince a man, who is not accustomed to Italian music, and has not an ear to follow its intricacies, that a Scotch tune is not preferable” (S, 217).
 So the good critic must overcome the challenge of cultural prejudice.
 “A critic of a different age or nation, who should peruse this discourse, must have all these circumstances in his eye, and must place himself in the same situation as the audience, in order to form a true judgment of the oration” (SOT, 276).
 Hume emphasizes the great difficulties involved in overcoming the prejudices of one’s time and place (SOT, 281–82).

-Many readers balk at Hume's willingness to grant a strong influence of moral judgment upon aesthetic evaluation (SOT, 283–84).
+In the wake of a post-Kantian tradition that endorses art’s autonomy, many readers balk at Hume’s strong endorsement of the relevance moral judgment upon aesthetic evaluation (SOT, 283–84).
 Hume discusses the moral failing of several plays (SOT, 284) and of the Koran, considered as a literary “performance” (SOT, 267).
-How can Hume reconcile this position with his endorsement of Batteux's influential thesis, in which the mechanical arts are distinguished from fine art by the fact that the latter exists only to provide pleasure? (“Of Tragedy” proceeds as if literature exists solely to provide the pleasure of the experience.)
+How can Hume reconcile this position with his endorsement of Batteux’s influential thesis, in which the mechanical arts are distinguished from fine art by the fact that the latter exists only to provide pleasure? (“Of Tragedy” proceeds as if literature exists solely to provide the pleasure of the experience.)
 But there is also a side of Hume that refuses to distinguish between literature and other, “practical” writing.
 Every work of art is evaluated according to its distinctive purpose, with poetry alone singled out as having the purpose of “pleasing” the imagination (SOT, 277).
-Ultimately, there is very little art that Hume might treat as art-for-art's-sake.
+Ultimately, there is very little art that Hume might treat as art-for-art’s-sake.

 There should be no great surprise that Hume insists that moral judgments must sometimes enter into our aesthetic evaluations.
+(Good introductions to Hume’s view are provided by Mason (2001), Dadlez (2002), and Winegar (2011).)
 Hume does not offer a sharp distinction between moral and aesthetic taste.
 Evaluations that subsequent aesthetic theories regard as a purely aesthetic are, for Hume, concluding sentiments following numerous observations of contributing strengths and weaknesses.
-When a work of art represents human activity, then Hume's account of moral evaluation requires that moral sentiment accompany apprehension of the action.
+When a work of art represents human activity, then Hume’s account of moral evaluation requires that moral sentiment accompany apprehension of the action.
 The fictional status of the work weakens our sympathetic response, but the mere sequence of ideas will be sufficient to produce weaker versions of the sentiments that one would have if one were faced with the actual events.
-Given Hume's moral theory, there is no possibility of suspending our moral response.
+Given Hume’s moral theory, there is no possibility of suspending our moral response.
 Moral sentiments are natural and immediate.
-At best, one can gain a better understanding of the cultural context responsible for the work, so that one's moral sentiments will not be negative through mere prejudice.
-Hume's theory of sentiments requires that if we are going to have an aesthetic evaluation of a play's plotting and language, then we are also going to have a moral response to its display of virtue and vice.
+At best, one can gain a better understanding of the cultural context responsible for the work, so that one’s moral sentiments will not be negative through mere prejudice.
+Hume’s theory of sentiments requires that if we are going to have an aesthetic evaluation of a play’s plotting and language, then we are also going to have a moral response to its display of virtue and vice.
 Both must enter into our final sentiment of approbation or disapprobation.

 Although Hume emphasizes the variety of responses that different groups and individuals have with the same works, some sources of preference are “blameless” (SOT, 280) and “innocent” (SOT, 281).
 Despite myriad differences, there are two basic types of taste: vulgar taste and refined taste.
 Given his thorough anti-realism about values, Hume cannot dismiss vulgar taste as subjective and mistaken.
 Hume has a different strategy for recommending refined taste as the more objective of the pair.
 Vulgar taste is more idiosyncratic and capricious.
 Refined taste is more properly rule-governed and stable.
 The two are equally subject to “rules,” but the person of refined taste is better informed about the material.